 on Interstate 8, one of the major routes connecting Phoenix and

-Tucson with the Pacific Coast.
+Tucson to the Pacific Coast.
 These heavily traveled roadways make

 the city a popular overnight stop, offering travelers many facilities,